Cost of Attendance

 Understanding the Cost of Attendance

 The Cost of Attendance is an estimated total cost that is calculated to help students and their families understand what they should expect to spend for the upcoming academic year.
-The Cost of Attendance includes the comprehensive fee that will be billed the Student Account and any out-of-pocket expenses that the student may incur, including personal expenses, books, and travel/transportation.
+The Cost of Attendance includes the comprehensive fee that will be billed the student account and any out-of-pocket expenses (not billed) that the student may incur, including personal expenses, books, and travel/transportation.

 For more information regarding charges and payment, see our Student Charges & Payment Schedule page.

-*The comprehensive fee includes tuition, room, and board.
-It also includes an allocation for the Student Government Association and funding for use of college health services (not including student health insurance).
+The comprehensive fee previously combined tuition, housing and food and included an allocation for the Student Government Association and funding for use of college health services (not including student health insurance).
+The comprehensive fee has now been broken out to separate tuition, housing, food and the general fee.

 **Travel/transportation costs vary depending upon the U.S. or Canadian home address.